jedireza/frame/README.md

 ```

 This will run the tests and open a web browser to the visual code coverage
-artifcacts.
+artifacts.
 The generated source can be found in `/tests/artifacts/coverage.html`.

 ## License